openmotics/plugins/astro/README.md

 ## Location

-The location configured must be one that can be understood by Google, as Google is used to translate it to location (longitude and latitude), timezone and elevation.
+This plugin uses the [Google Maps Geocoding](https://developers.google.com/maps/documentation/geocoding/start) API to translate a human-friendly location name into longitude and latitude.
+This means that the location configured in this plugin must be understood by the API.
 By default, "Brussels,Belgium" will be used.

 To validate the location, enter ```http://maps.googleapis.com/maps/api/geocode/json?address=<location>``` in a browser, where ```<location>``` is changed with the location of your choice.

+## Times

+This plugin uses [Sunrise Sunset](http://sunrise-sunset.org/)'s API to load the different times (e.g. when the sun rises)

 ## Bits